Maumagnaguagno/Spriter/README.md

 You can also load BMPs and PNGs, note that only BMPs with 24 bits per pixel (8 bits per channel) are supported, therefore palette based ones are up to you to implement.
 It supports two modes for PNG: RGB and RGBA.

-If any part of my implementation is not understandable at first sight you should read this [guide to the binary format of BMPs](http://practicingruby.com/articles/binary-file-formats).
+If any part of my implementation is not understandable at first sight, you should read this [guide to the binary format of BMPs](https://practicingruby.com/articles/binary-file-formats).
 I just optimized further for my specific need of BMPs.
-Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Integers.
+Another interesting post is [ChunkyPNG pack/unpack tricks](https://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Integers.

 The naive conversion to SVG resulted in big files describing each pixel as a rectangle.
 The new method sets a background color and cluster consecutive equal pixels.